g3g2g1/proxmark3/README.md

 # proxmark3: the official Proxmark repository!
-sudo apt-get install --no-install-recommends git ca-certificates build-essential pkg-config \ libreadline-dev gcc-arm-none-eabi libnewlib-dev qtbase5-dev libbz2-dev libbluetooth-dev apt install libpcsclite-dev sudo apt-get install libncurses-dev
+*sudo apt-get install --no-install-recommends git ca-certificates build-essential pkg-config \
-The proxmark3 is a powerful general purpose RFID tool, the size of a deck of cards, designed to snoop, listen and emulate everything from **Low Frequency (125kHz)** to **High Frequency (13.56MHz)** tags.
+*libreadline-dev gcc-arm-none-eabi libnewlib-dev qtbase5-dev libbz2-dev libbluetooth-dev libpcsclite-dev libncurses-dev The proxmark3 is a powerful general purpose RFID tool, the size of a deck of cards, designed to snoop, listen and emulate everything from **Low Frequency (125kHz)** to **High Frequency (13.56MHz)** tags.